UBC-MDS/Cost_of_living_py/Proposal.md

 Bella is a fresh graduate in Canada and her current marital status is single.
-She wants to seek for a job and settle down in some major cities in the world, but she concerns about the high living cost in big cities, including housing, grocery, transportation, entertainment, shopping and so on.
+She wants to seek for a job and settle down in some major cities in the world, but she has concerns about the high living cost in big cities, including housing, grocery, transportation, entertainment, shopping and so on.
 In order to help her get a general idea of how much the living cost is in different major cities in the world, our app provides